-Now that we are back to school we hope you will enjoy some of the new items featured on our menus this month and the months to come!
-As an expansion of last year and in accordance with the Healthy Hunger Free Kids Act, Chippewa Valley Food Services will be offering more whole grains, lower-sodium products & a wider variety of fruits and vegetables.
+In accordance with the Healthy Hunger Free Kids Act, Chippewa Valley Food Service is offering more whole grains, lower-sodium products & a wider variety of fruits and vegetables.
 Our goal is to produce delicious & healthy balanced meals that everyone can enjoy!

 In an effort to help you better understand the changes to our menus, here is a summary of the requirements mandated by the Healthy Hunger Free Kids Act of 2010:

 · Students must select a minimum of ½ cup fruit at breakfast.
 This can be in the form of fresh, frozen, canned or juice.

 · All grains at breakfast & lunch are required to be whole-grain rich.
 This includes pasta, pizza crust, breads & breading.